dstagner63/citi-bike-analysis---tableau/analysis_README.md

 * [Contact](#contact)

 ## General info
-This project is about creating data visualizations in Tableau.
+This project is focused on creating data visualizations in Tableau.

 ## Technologies
 * Pandas